defiking0108/Hacthon_pinTogether/README.md

 ### Demo Video

-You can have a look about thie demo video here.
+You can have a look about this demo video here.
 [Video]()

 ### Next Step